BioSysLab/deepSIBA/README.md

 # clone the source code on your directory
 $ git clone https://github.com/BioSysLab/deepSIBA.git
 # For a Tensorflow 2.3 implementation see here: https://github.com/NickMeim/deepSIBA_tf2
+# For a simplified Pytorch implmentation see here: https://github.com/NickMeim/deepSIBA_pytorch
 ```

 ## Data